ga4gh/va-spec/schema/profiles/def/VariantOncogenicityStudyStatement.rst

 **Computational Definition**

-A study summarization supporting or refuting the effect of variant on oncogenesis of a tumor type.
+A Statement reporting a conclusion from a single study that supports or refutes a variant's effect on oncogenesis for a specific tumor type - based on interpretation of the study's results.

 **Information Model**